percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --print-param

-   Makes :program:`xtrabackup` print out parameters that can be used for copying the data files back to their original locations to restore them.
-See :ref:`scripting-xtrabackup`.
+   Makes :program:`xtrabackup` print out parameters that to copy the data files back to their original locations to restore them.
+See
+   :ref:`scripting-xtrabackup`.

+.. option:: --read-buffer-size[=#]

+   Set datafile read buffer size.
+The given value is scaled up to page size.
+The default is 10MB.

+.. option:: --rebuild-indexes

+   Rebuild secondary indexes in InnoDB tables after applying the log.
+Only use with :option:`--prepare`.

+.. option:: --rebuild-threads=#

+   This option defines the number of threads to rebuild indexes in a compact backup.
+Only use with :option:`--prepare` and :option:`--rebuild-indexes`.

+.. option:: --redo-log-version=#

+   The redo log version of the backup.
+Use only with :option:`--prepare`.

 .. option:: --reencrypt-for-server-id=<new_server_id>

-   Use this option to start the server instance with different server_id from the one the encrypted backup was taken from, like a replication replica or a galera node.
-When this option is used, xtrabackup will, as a prepare step, generate a new master key with ID based on the new server_id, store it into keyring file and re-encrypt the tablespace keys inside of tablespace headers.
-Option should be passed for :option:`--prepare` (final step).
+   Use this option to start the server instance with different server_id from the one the encrypted backup was taken from, like a replication replica or a Galera node.
+When this option is used, xtrabackup will, as a prepare step, generate a new master key with ID based on the new server_id, store it into keyring file, and re-encrypt the tablespace keys inside of tablespace headers.
+The option should be passed for :option:`--prepare` (final step).

 .. option:: --remove-original